-There are many stakeholders with a direct or indirect interest in the work the Commission does.
-They include:
+There are many stakeholders with a direct or indirect interest in the work of the Commission.
+These include:

-- the Minister: - current and prospective Australian airlines; - the broader aviation industry, including airport owners, providers of services to airlines and employee associations; - ▶ the international tourism and freight industries, including Australian exporters; - Australian and State Government departments and agencies; - aviation industry investors, analysts and journalists; and - the travelling public.
+- the Minister; - current and prospective Australian international airlines; - the broader aviation industry, including airport owners and operators, providers of services to airlines and employee associations; - > the international tourism and freight industries, including Australian exporters; - Australian and State Government departments and agencies; - > aviation industry investors, analysts and journalists; and - the travelling public.

-The Commission places great importance on maintaining effective relationships with those stakeholders.
+The Commission places great importance on maintaining effective relationships with its stakeholders.
 The Commission takes into account the views of stakeholders in its decision-making processes, as appropriate to particular cases.
-Interested members of the public and aviation stakeholders (who have requested to be included in the Commission's notification list) are regularly notified, by email, of applications received and the Commission's determinations and decisions.
+Interested members of the public and aviation industry stakeholders (who have requested to be included in the Commission's notification list) are regularly notified, by email, of applications received and the Commission's determinations and decisions.
 The Commission's website is regularly updated to inform the public of ongoing applications and determinations and decisions made by the Commission.
 At the conclusion of each financial year, the Commission invites stakeholders to provide feedback about the Commission's performance throughout the year.
-The aggregated results of responses to the 2021-22 survey are presented in this annual report at pages 18-19.
+The aggregated results of responses to the survey this year are presented in this annual report at pages 17-18.